2014 Bayleys National Sevens: Pool stage

-The first round, or pool stage, sees 16 men's teams divided into four pools of four teams.
+The first round, or pool stage, saw 16 men's teams divided into four pools of four teams.
 Each pool was a round-robin of six games, where each team played one match against each of the other teams in the same pool.
-Teams were awarded three points for a win, two points for a draw and one for a defeat.
+Teams were awarded three points for a win, two for a draw and one for a defeat.

 The teams finishing in the top two of each pool advanced to the cup quarterfinals.